PPL-IIITA/ppl-assignment-shivangi1910/README.md

 Documentation is present in dist folder of each question dist->javadoc->index.html

 Class Diagrams of questions 3-8 are present in their respective folders

+Default branch has been changed to master-2 (branch which contains Q3-Q8)